3dreamengine/3DreamEngine/README.md

 dream:present(noDepth, noSky)
 ```

+## textures
+To add textures to the model either...
+* set the texture path (without extension!) in the mtl file (map_Kd, map_Ks, map_Kn, map_Ke for diffuse, specular, normal and emission)
+* set the texture path (without extension!) or the loaded texture (not recommended) in the 3de file (tex_diffuse, tex_specular, tex_normal, tex_emission)
+* name the textures exactly like a) the object or b) like the material and put it next to the object.
+It will find it automatically.

+The diffuse texture is a RGB non alpha texture with the color.
+The specular texture is either the sharpness of specular lighting, or more importantly the amount of reflection if enabled.
+The normal texture contains local normal coordinates.
+The emission texture contains RGBA, where A is just a multiplier, and will be multiplied by the materials emission value.
+Check out the Lamborghini example for an example.
+Only makes sense if bloom is enabled.

 ## simple files
 Simple files decrease loading time and increase performance by using simplified objects.
 * Only supported in 3do files: load only the layer of abstraction actually needed, based on distance.
 Also, load simpler version first, then complex ones to faster provide results.
 * Supported on obj files too: display abstraction based on distance.
 Simple files (only .obj, .mtl will be ignored) have to contain the same materials, the same objects (or less) and should look similar enough to avoid ugly transitions.

 Textures can also be simple: yourTexture_simple_1.png, ...

 If startWithMissing is disabled, it will load the lowest quality file first.
 Simpler textures do not have to has the same file format.
 Mixing png and jpg works too.
 Texture loading then is threaded and will load nessesary textures automatically, based on distance.
 (dream.resourceLoader:update() required)

+## reflections
+To enable reflections on materials either ...
+* set material.reflections_day / material.reflections_night to a path (without extension, uses resource loader) or to an texture.
+* set object.reflections_day / object.reflections_night to a path (without extension, uses resource loader) or to an texture.
+* set material.reflections to true ("reflections true" in mtl files, "reflections = true" in 3de files).
+This will use the sky/night sphere texture if provided.

+(in order, if the material already has an texture defined, it will use it instead of the objects texture)

 ## 3de - 3Dream material file
 The .mtl file usually exported with .obj will be loaded automatically.